PersonalDataPipeline/pdpl-cli/docs/decisions/002-handling-entity-enrichment.md

 This system should be more atomic and error-resilient by making and saving calls for the enrichment data as separate files.
 This means the whole "enrichment" process needs to be re-thought and sooner rather than later so I can move forward with the rest of the system on stable data output.

-The main problem to solve here how to generate a list of complete entities and provide those to future endpoint calls.
-There could be multiple types of entities
+The main problem to solve here is how to generate a list of complete entities and provide those to future endpoint calls.
+The "enrichment" relies on existing entities for an identifier so it has to be a two-stage process.

+I think the answer here is two separate groups of endpoints: primary for the main entities and secondary for the ones that rely on the primary ones.
+Secondary can be typed to extend the primary ones and add an indicator of which is their primary endpoint.
+This would allow all the calls to be atomic and failed calls to be easily re-queued and ran.
+All primary calls run, then secondary to ensure that the data we need is present.